 Now that you’ve got the components of your construction marketing plan in place, it’s time to ensure it’s working right.
 Start comparing your business performance from before your plan was rolled out to its current status.

 Take notes from your social media feeds to understand how well your posts are doing.
 Look at the analytics results for your site.
-Are the number of visitors increasing?
+Is the number of visitors increasing?

 Do you get more responses and comments on your blog posts?
 These are questions you should get answered on a regular basis to see if your plan is working as needed.